an0Nym0us63/wallbox/README.md

 # MQTT Bridge for Wallbox
+This repo is only for personnal testing use the official jagheterfredrik repo

+ORIGINAL README
 This open-source project connects your Wallbox fully locally to Home Assistant, providing you with unparalleled speed and reliability.

 ## Features